-9 wild camping spots where you can go completely off-grid
+9 wild camping spots to go completely off grid in Queensland

 Camping is many different things to many different people.